buchenglab/NACE/README.md

-# FURNACE
+# NACE
-Contains Self-supervised NACE denoising and resolution enhancement by Fourier reweighting (FR)
+Noisy-As-Clean with consensus equilibrium (NACE) for self-supervised denoising of non-independent noise